Airport Improvement Program: Amendments to 1982 Act

 U.S. Congressional amendments to the Airport and Airway Improvement Act.

 2017 budget

 In Fiscal Year 2017 the FAA awarded $802.5 million in grants to 109 large airports and $2.472 billion to 1,613 small airports.
 An additional $57.6 million was awarded for airport system planning grants to state transportation agencies.
+In 2021, more than $627 million was provided in funding to 390 airports.